utsavpshah/localhost-prepender/README.md

 * I also refer Swagger-UI for the API documentation.
 So, extend this to append URL for swagger-ui (swagger-ui.html)
 * Take input from user to configure the shortcut to invoke this.
 * Publish this to Google Chrome's App Store
+* Take input from user to configure the URL which needs to be prepended.
+For example, sometimes I use xyz.abc.com instead of localhost due to domain Cookies on local.